 Every teacher has those students.
 The ones that make the classroom difficult.
-They speak out of turn, bully other children, and express many behavioral problems that can bring a teacher to the end of their rope.
-Every classroom has students like these, and it can be incredibly frustrating for a teacher to deal with this all the time.
-At the root of the problem may be the student lacking guidance in the classroom.
+They speak out of turn, bully other children, and express behavioral problems that can bring a teacher to the end of their rope.
+While these situations can be frustrating, a student’s problems may stem from a lack of guidance in the classroom.

 “The content of most textbooks is perishable, but the tools of self-directedness serve one well over time.” -Albert Bandura

 Current and aspiring teachers know that one of their most important jobs is to provide students with the guidance they need to be better learners and people, not just to teach them lessons from books.
 A proper understanding of learning theories can help teachers connect with students who are acting out or having trouble progressing.
 The practical applications of the right social learning theory can directly address behavioral issues and make all the difference in improving a student’s educational journey.